-This is a time when your baby’s size is changing rapidly, and your body may be changing to match.
-Some women will begin to show a bit sooner than 20 weeks, while others may show a bit later.
+This is when your baby’s size will change rapidly, while your body will be growing to match.
+Some women will begin to show sooner than 20 weeks, and some a bit later.

-Most mothers have made the switch to their maternity clothes by six months, but again, there’s no pressure.
-You should start wearing your maternity wardrobe when it becomes the more comfortable option for you.
+Most moms will have made the switch to maternity clothes by six months, but again, there’s no pressure.
+Start wearing your maternity wardrobe when it becomes your most comfortable option.

-You can’t blame companies for trying — they see new parents and dollar signs flash in their eyes, knowing we’re a bit more willing to part with our hard-earned cash to assure our comfort (and style) or our baby’s well-being.
+You can’t blame companies for trying — when they spot new parents, dollar signs immediately flash before their eyes, knowing we become more willing to part with our cash to enhance our comfort (and style), along with our baby’s well-being.

-Here’s a quick primer on which pieces are go-tos and which to forego entirely.
+Here’s a quick primer on which pieces are go-to’s, and which to forego.

 New bras and underwear

-A true maternity essential, new bras and underwear are going to be needed to keep up with your body’s changing shape.
+A true maternity essential, new bras and underwear are necessary for keeping up with your body’s changing shape.

-There are quite a few types of maternity underwear, from sexy to practical.
+There are several types of maternity underwear, from sexy to practical.
 Some come up over your bump, while others are cut like bikinis with a scooped front in order to prevent irritation to your belly button in late pregnancy.

 Tops with nursing features

-There are plenty of maternity tops out there to tempt your inner fashionista, but think practicality.
-Tops with nursing features will pull double duty by staying in your wardrobe rotation after your baby arrives.
+Tops with nursing features will pull double duty by staying in your wardrobe rotation when your baby arrives.

-Like maternity tees, leggings can also easily be dressed up or down.
+As with maternity tees, leggings can also be dressed up or down.
 Sneakers and a tank make for a great gym outfit, while a cute blouse and boots are a fun look for a day out.

 Maternity jeans or pants

-Another comfortable option for your bottom half is maternity jeans, which have a stretchy front panel that accommodates your growing bump.
-Many of these have a higher waist than typical jeans, and they’re available in a number of colors and fabrics, not just denim.
+Another comfortable option for your bottom half is a pair of maternity jeans, which have a stretchy front panel that accommodates your growing bump.

-These can also be a comfortable postpartum option for days when you require something a little dressier than leggings, especially in the first few weeks as your body is returning to normal.
+These can also be a comfortable postpartum option for when you want something a little dressier than leggings, especially in the first few weeks as your body returns to normal.

 For the first 4 to 5 months, you may be okay with your usual swimsuit.
-But if you are keen to get into the pool later in your pregnancy, then it’s a wise idea to grab maternity swimsuit.
-It will be more comfortable and forgiving in all the right places.
-Our advice is not to rush out to buy it straight away.
-Some women have no desire to swim in the latter stages of pregnancy.
-Hold on until you know it’s something you want to do.
+But if you’re keen to get into the pool later in your pregnancy, then it’ll be wise to grab a maternity swimsuit.

 Oversized layerable pieces